Surface Finish (Ra) Calculator - Feed Rate, Nose Radius & Material Correction

 - Theoretical Ra calculated using standard formula: Ra = f^2 / (32 x r) where f = feed/rev and r = nose radius

-- Material correction factors account for built-up edge (BUE) tendency: aluminum 0.8x, steel 1.0x, stainless 1.5x, titanium 1.8x
+- Material correction factors are local built-up-edge (BUE) screening prompts: aluminum 0.8x, steel 1.0x, stainless 1.5x, titanium 1.8x

 - Tool assumed to have a perfect nose radius with no wear flat, chipping, or BUE accumulation